This is What Happens to Your Body When You Drink Water

 You’re Less Hungry

 Feeling hungry?
 It might actually be thirst, so grab a glass of water instead; some studies have shown that your brain can confuse the two.
 Plus, drinking water before a meal acts as a natural appetite suppressant and could help you eat less.
-A study published in the Journal of the American Dietetic Association found that people ate 13 percent fewer calories than those who didn’t.
+A study published in the Journal of the Academy of Nutrition and Dietetics found that people ate 13 percent fewer calories than those who didn’t.

 Your Metabolism Gets a Boost

 Putting your body in fat-burning mode could be as simple as hitting the water fountain.
-There’s a reason drinking water is one of our 55 Ways to Boost Your Metabolism; a study published in the Journal of Clinical Endocrinology and Metabolism found that people who drank 17 ounces of water had their metabolic rates increase by 30 percent.
+There’s a reason drinking water is one of our best ways to boost your metabolism; a study published in the Journal of Clinical Endocrinology and Metabolism found that people who drank 17 ounces of water had their metabolic rates increase by 30 percent.
 The researchers estimated that if people increased their water intake by 1.5 liters a day (about 6 cups), they could burn an extra 17,400 calories a year.
 That’s about a 5-pound weight loss!
-For an extra boost, check out these 50 Best Detox Waters for Fat Burning and Weight Loss.

 You’re a Beast in the Gym

 Carrying a water bottle to the gym isn’t just for show; chugging enough H2O is essential for athletic performance.
-Drinking enough water helps your body convert carbs into energy, and deliver essential amino acids to muscle tissue, according to the Journal of Physiology of Sport and Exercise.
+Drinking enough water helps your body convert carbs into energy and deliver essential amino acids to muscle tissue.
 Plus, replenishing your body with fluids as you sweat them out will keep your body moving at its best.

 Your Skin is Brighter